Child Support Services in Plano

 Child support is also ordered when a child is born to parents who are not married.
 To secure child support in this case, the child's legal paternity must be established first.
 Usually, this means that both parents will need to sign a voluntary acknowledgment of paternity, or one of the parents will need to petition for adjudication of paternity in court, which often involves DNA testing to confirm that a man is the child's biological father.

-Details of a Texas Child Support Order
+Key Components of a Texas Child Support Order

 In either of the above cases, the noncustodial parent, meaning the parent with the smaller percentage of physical custody (also known as possessory conservatorship), will have the obligation to pay.
 Typically, the paying parent will have a portion of their income periodically withheld and transferred to the Child Support Division within the Texas Office of the Attorney General, who will disburse the payments to the receiving parent.
 However, figuring out the appropriate amount to withhold can be quite complicated.

-How is Child Support Calculated in Texas?
+How Child Support is Calculated in Texas

 In Texas, child support calculations are primarily determined by statutory guidelines outlined in the Texas Family Code.
 The court considers various factors, including the noncustodial parent's income, the number of children involved, and specific medical and daycare expenses.
 The goal is to establish a fair and reasonable amount that meets the child's needs without causing undue financial strain on either parent.